tsokac2/-_-_JavaScript_CheatSheet/#11_Vertex_Taxamo.md

 ### My Questions for the team:
 1. The first day, the first week if I'm successful, expectations after the first month?
-2. How did you start with Vertex and What is the best part of working for DraftKings?
+2. How did you start with Vertex and What is the best part of working for Vertex?
 3. What is happening after this meeting?
 Next step and feedback?